tkareine/tkareine.org/_posts/2012-08-11-why-javascript-needs-module-definitions.md

 {% raw %}
 (function(root, factory) {
   if (typeof define === 'function' && define.amd) {
-    // AMD loading: define module named "DateTime" with no dependencies and build it define('DateTime', [], factory)
+    // AMD loading: define module named "DateTime" with no dependencies
+    // and build it
+    define('DateTime', [], factory)
   } else {
-    // traditional browser loading: build DateTime object without dependencies and inject it into window object root.DateTime = factory()
+    // traditional browser loading: build DateTime object without
+    // dependencies and inject it into window object root.DateTime = factory()
   }
-}(this, function() {  // `this` refers to window, the second argument is the factory function.
+}(this, function() {
+  // above, `this` refers to window, the second argument is the factory
+  // function

   // build DateTime and return it var DateTime = {}
   return DateTime